serdimoa/charting/Featuresets.md

 `Feature` or `featureset` means a part of chart's functionality.
 There are simple (atomic) and complex (composite) features.
 Composite feature consists of simple features.
 Disabling composite feature makes all of its simple parts to be disabled.
 Supported features are listed below.
 Default state (on/off) shown in braces.

-### Switching on/off of controls and other visual elements
+### Visibility of controls and other visual elements

 * `header_widget` [on]
   * `header_widget_dom_node` (disabling this feature hides the header widget DOM element)